-It is expected that employees of the Group who become aware of actual or suspect on reasonable grounds, potential cases of Disclosable Matters will make a report under this Policy or under other applicable policies.
-Employees are encouraged to raise concerns about any issue or suspicion at the earliest possible date.
+It is expected that Personnel of the Group who become aware of actual or suspect on reasonable grounds, potential cases of Disclosable Matters will make a report under this Policy or under other applicable policies.
+Personnel are encouraged to raise concerns about any issue or suspicion at the earliest possible date.

-2.3 How do I make a report?
+4.3 How do I make a report?